-• As the Corporation has grown, we have developed a core team of professionals who provide services to some or all of the operating entities within the Sprott group of companies.
-These "shared services" employees are rewarded by reference to the overall success of the Corporation, with a focus on their individual contributions and the external competitive environment.

-- SAM's strategy has been to selectively hire "best in class" portfolio managers and analysts supported by sales, trading, operations, finance and compliance personnel.
+- As the Corporation has grown, we have developed a core team of professionals who provide services to some or all of the operating entities within the Sprott group of companies.
+These "shared services" employees are rewarded by reference to the overall success of the Corporation, with a focus on their individual contributions and the external competitive environment. - SAM's strategy has been to selectively hire "best in class" portfolio managers and analysts supported by sales, trading, operations, finance and compliance personnel.
 We seek to align the interests of our key personnel, including the CEO of SAM, with those of the investors in the investment funds that SAM manages and, in turn, the shareholders of the Corporation.
 SAM's portfolio managers earn variable compensation as part of Pool 1. - SCP is engaged in two lines of business: (1) a merchant banking and investment banking business; and (2) investment management and administrative services to high net worth individuals and institutions.
 Employees of SCP engaged in merchant and investment banking are compensated primarily via a percentage of the commissions and advisory fees generated from corporate finance and advisory mandates completed.
 Employees of SCP engaged in investment management and administrative services are primarily compensated via a percentage of the commissions on the sale and purchase of securities on behalf of their clients.
 Additional variable compensation may be earned based on overall results of SCP. - At SGRIL and SAM USA, investment advisors are compensated primarily via a percentage of the commissions generated from the sale and purchase of securities on behalf of their clients, a fee based on the client assets they manage and a percentage of the commissions and advisory fees generated from corporate finance and advisory mandates completed.
-They may earn additional variable compensation based on overall corporate results. - At RCIC, variable compensation for senior investment employees is largely related to the earnings and performance of the funds that they manage, thereby closely aligning investment management's interests with those of the investors in the investment funds that RCIC manages and, in turn, the shareholders of the Corporation.
+They may earn additional variable compensation based on overall corporate results.

+• At RCIC, variable compensation for senior investment employees is largely related to the earnings and performance of the funds that they manage, thereby closely aligning investment management's interests with those of the investors in the investment funds that RCIC manages and, in turn, the shareholders of the Corporation.

 Within our core competencies, we compete for a broad range of talent across the investment management, private equity and investment banking industries.
 As a result, we continuously review our compensation practices to ensure we provide competitive compensation for all employees, including the NEOs.
 Given competition to attract and retain high performing executives and professionals in the financial services industry is intense, the amount of total compensation paid to our executives must be considered in light of competitive compensation levels.
 When hiring new employees, compensation packages are structured so as to attract and retain such personnel.
 Compensation is tailored to the particular circumstances.
-While there are no directly comparable publicly listed companies in Canada, in 2015, with the assistance of Hugessen Consulting Inc. ("Hugessen"), a Canadian-based compensation consulting firm, we identified a "reference group" of companies against which to "benchmark" executive compensation at the Corporation.
-The reference group was selected based on criteria including geography, exchange-listing, asset management industry and market capitalization.
-Seven issuers were identified by Hugessen as public comparators: AGF Management Limited (TSX:AGF.B), Dundee Corporation (TSX:DC.A), Gluskin Sheff + Associates, Inc. (TSX:GCG) and Senvest Capital Inc. (TSX:SEC), which group we believe remains the most relevant to us and provides some benchmark information to the CGC Committee.

-We aim to pay competitive salaries but, in most cases, place a significant emphasis on variable compensation in order to align executive compensation with the financial performance of the Corporation and with longterm shareholder returns.
+We aim to pay competitive salaries but, in most cases, place a significant emphasis on variable compensation in order to align executive compensation with the financial performance of the Corporation and with long-term shareholder returns.
 In 2011, we implemented a deferred compensation element through the introduction of the EPSP (currently for Canadian employees) and the EIP (currently for U.S. employees).
 See "Securities Authorized for Issuance Under Equity Compensation Plans".